 Laurel Snow Pocket Wilderness – Located in Dayton, Tennessee, Laurel Snow Pocket Wilderness is another popular swimming hole and hiking area.
 The trails are easy, and the swimming area is safe for children.
 If you make your way up to Dayton to visit this sweet spot, expect a crowd…it’s very popular with locals.

 Chickamauga Dam/Chickamauga Lake – On the lake side of the Chickamauga Dam, there’s a great swimming area for families.
 It’s roped off to keep little ones from going too far, and there’s a fantastic playground on site.
 There are picnic tables and a public restroom as well.

 Red Clay Resort/Farmer’s Lake – This spot is located in Cohutta, Georgia, and is a spring fed pool that keeps you cool in the summer.
-There is food, changing rooms, restrooms, rentals, and plenty of shady area to enjoy when the sun is hot.
+There you’ll find food, changing rooms, restrooms, rentals, and plenty of shady areas to enjoy when the sun is hot.

 Rainbow Lake – This is another well known spot in Chattanooga.
 Located at the foot of Signal Mountain, this is an easy hike for families.
 Dogs are welcome as long as they are on leashes.

 Big Soddy Gulf Creek – This is a hopping spot in Soddy Daisy, Tennessee.
 It’s an easy hike along the creek, and there are several swimming spots along the way.
 This is a high traffic spot, so be prepared for crowds.